arj03/ssb-browser-demo/README.md

 # TODO

-BUGS:
-- a href on image doesn't do anything

 - peer-invites:
   - somehow handle that we have a new friend (SSB.db.friends)
 - split core into own module